SpotdodgeTV/advPythonFinal/readme.md

 ## Output

 The script outputs precision and Mean Reciprocal Rank (MRR) metrics for each embedding method, allowing you to compare their effectiveness for your specific RAG application.

+## Further testing

+This basic script was extended to be tested on a larger dataset (the SQuAD dataset) to test it on a practical application to run this extended script you must also pip install requests and tqdm after which you can run the extended script "RAG_SQuAD.py" the same way